John Wolff's Web Museum

 problems that may result from errors or oversights in assembly:

+reverse lock.
 Likely causes are:

 - keypieces rubbing together, or holding the key too far to the left

-- a misaligned spacer on tie rod H preventing the No 6 keypiece
+- a mis-aligned spacer on tie rod H preventing the No 6 keypiece

-from rising sufficiently
+from rising fully

 - keystems not passing freely between the keystop and lock levers